| The precepts are practices for bringing the practice, the

 to repeat all of them.
 We can learn from that.
 They've had many insights

+and said wonderful inspiring things, and that's the dharma.
 The third one is to take refuge in Sangha.
 Sangha just means together.

 Sangha means the community of people who practice, every place throughout